BAJAJ FINSERV DIRECT LIMITED

 • Limit orders

-• Time priority if needed
+• Time priority if multiple prices meet the same conditions

 Stocks Eligible for Pre-Open Session